ICC4103-202010-WebTech/course-project-rarance-pnaretto/ProyectoWebTech/README.md

 `View user profile.`Status: works perfectly

-`Edit user profile.`Status: works perfectly (it has two edition fields, one for the attributes and other for the sign up properties)
+`Edit user profile.`Status: works perfectly (it has two edition fields, one for the attributes and other for the sign up properties, after you edit the user you have to re-log in)

 `Edit user fields: name, bio, location.`Status: works perfectly